 The topic modeling method has five steps.
 The first one, Stop words step, uses an input dataset and a words dataset to produce a filtered result.
 Next, the Small words step consumes that output to produce another filtered result.
 The next step is the Format dataset a reformatting step which adapts the result for the Train topics step.
 Next, the TrainTopics step produces an output topics dataset.
 Finally the Plot topics step is [sic] takes the output topics dataset to create the term-topic matrix visualization.

 Digital humanities research, of course, is rooted not just in data science but also long-standing traditions of humanistic hermeneutics, including the critical scrutiny of how humans “read” and “interpret” materials.
-Digital humanists thus carry the extra burden of needing to make visible the machine-to-human and human-to-human interpretive steps hidden in such scientific narrations of process as the one instanced above--for example, steps involving how researchers read a topic model and how researchers communicate, discuss, and provide evidence for observations about topic models to reach credible conclusions.
+Digital humanists thus carry the extra burden of needing to make visible the machine-to-human and human-to-human interpretive steps hidden in such scientific narrations of process as the one instanced above―for example, steps involving how researchers read a topic model and how researchers communicate, discuss, and provide evidence for observations about topic models to reach credible conclusions.
 Yet there are currently no best practices in the digital humanities for explaining data workflow, let alone with attention to the act of human interpretation.
 In the case of topic modeling in the digital humanities, for example, there are few studies that provide transparent descriptions of the interpretive assumptions, steps, and iterations needed to decide how many topics to seek, what topics are interesting, how the topic model guides the researcher back to specific articles for examination (and vice versa), and how groups of researchers collaborate in using a topic model to generate hypotheses or come to conclusions.

 As part of its technical methods, WE1S is developing a topic-model interpretation protocol that declares in understandable form (as part of a manifest workflow) step-by-step interactions between machine learning and researcher interpretation/collaboration (e.g., when in the process researchers convene to interpret a topic model; what outputs, visualizations, and secondary algorithmic products such as Principal Component Analysis or hierarchical clusterings are used to deduce groups of topics; how researchers discuss a topic model; and how topic models and interpretive acts are iterated).
 The goal is not to assert the definitive topic-model interpretation process (because this will be different depending on the nature of a project, its materials, and its personnel), but to declare a topic model interpretation process that can then serve as a model and be adapted, improved, and varied by the larger DH community.
 It may be that over time one or several kinds of digital-humanities data interpretation protocols will evolve as shared conventions.

 While still in progress, the WE1S topic-model interpretation protocol is currently drafted to specify a sequence of interpretive steps as follows (showing only high-level steps).
 These steps will eventually be documented in JSON-formatted manifests according to the WE1S manifest framework.
-This will allow for provenance tracking of interpretation workflows, the sharing of such workflows with other projects, and the automation of steps that facilitate interpretation--e.g., allowing the WE1S Virtual Workspace System to generate visualization aids at appropriate moments as the interpretation process unfolds).
+This will allow for provenance tracking of interpretation workflows, the sharing of such workflows with other projects, and the automation of steps that facilitate interpretation―e.g., allowing the WE1S Virtual Workspace System to generate visualization aids at appropriate moments as the interpretation process unfolds).

 Interpretation Stage 1